Jagr lifts Panthers past Blue Jackets, 4-3 (Jan 14, 2017) | FOX Sports

 Columbus beat Tampa Bay three days later in its next game, then proceeded to win the following 15 games in its league-best 16-game winning streak.

 NOTES: With the Blue Jackets returning to Ohio after the game, Columbus sent Bobrovsky (ill) home on Saturday after missing the previous two contests.
-The club added Anton Forsberg on goaltender emergency conditions. … Columbus coach John Tortorella on his team’s maturity: ”I think we’ve grown in just understanding the standard of play we need to play at.” … Thornton’s goal was his first in 50 games and marked the 100th point of his career. … Interim coach Tom Rowe entered having coached 22 games for Florida – the same number as former coach Gerard Gallant, who was fired by the Panthers on Nov.
+The club added Anton Forsberg on goaltender emergency conditions. … Thornton’s goal was his first in 50 games and marked the 100th point of his career. … Interim coach Tom Rowe entered having coached 22 games for Florida – the same number as former coach Gerard Gallant, who was fired by the Panthers on Nov.
 27 after a 3-2 loss at Carolina.
 Rowe now is 9-7-7 through 23 games, while Gallant was 11-10-1 this season before being fired. … Florida scratched centers Greg McKegg and Seth Griffith, who played wing on the top line in Friday’s 5-2 loss to the Islanders. … The teams meet for the final time on March 16 in Columbus.

 UP NEXT